15 Types of Kale to Get Your Greens From Garden to Plate

 They are very flat and thick.
 Their surface is glossy, and the color of the leaves is a beautiful bluish-green.

-Their name has been juxtaposed with broccoli because these leaves are also found in florets that spread out slightly, giving them a bouquet-type appearance.
+Their name has been juxtaposed with most types of broccoli because these leaves are also found in florets that spread out slightly, giving them a bouquet-type appearance.

 The stems of these leaves are thick, but they aren’t that tough.
-You shouldn’t eat this raw, but don’t overdo spices either.
+You shouldn’t eat this raw, but don’t overdo it with the types of spices either.
 Just blanch it lightly in your frying pan.

 Eat them with very little being done to them, and you’ll be able to appreciate the authenticity of their taste to the fullest.
 Blanched leaves of the Chinese kale are much easier on the taste buds because they aren’t too bitter like other types of kale.